-The Group's profit for the year ended 31 December 2020 and the Group's financial position at 31 December 2020 are set out in the consolidated financial statements on pages 45 to 129 of this annual report.
+The Group's profit for the year ended 31 December 2021 and the Group's financial position at 31 December 2021 are set out in the consolidated financial statements on pages 46 to 133 of this annual report.

-The Directors recommend the payment of a final dividend of HK10 cents per share in respect of the year ended 31 December 2020 (2019: HK10 cents per share) to shareholders whose names appear on the register of members of the Company on 24 May 2021 subject to the approval by the shareholders of the Company in the forthcoming annual general meeting of the Company.
+The Directors recommend the payment of a final dividend of HK8 cents (2020: HK10 cents) per share in respect of the year ended 31 December 2021 to shareholders whose names appear on the register of members of the Company on 20 May 2022 subject to the approval by the shareholders of the Company in the forthcoming annual general meeting of the Company.

-DIVIDEND POLICY AND PROPOSED FINAL DIVIDENDS
+DIVIDEND POLICY